cdfre/TypoGento/README.md

 * Integration of the Magento compiler
 * TYPO3 cache for Magento API requests (SOAP)
 * Magento page meta access through TypoScript
-* RealURL rewrites for Magento products
-* Dual master replication of Magento customers and TYPO3 users
+* Extbase and Fluid for the TYPO3 extension

 Beside them, the following features have improved:

 * Autoloader for the Magento framework
-* Single sign-on to Magento and TYPO3
 * Integration of Magento HTML header
 * Routing between Magento URLs and TYPO3 URLs
 * Handling Magento Redirects and Ajax Responses